StarCpt/SE-GpsFolders/README.md

 # SE-GpsFolders
 #### Adding gpses to a folder
 Write `<Folder>` at the beginning of the description, followed by the desired folder name, followed by a `</Folder>` tag.
-The folder name must be between 1 and 32 characters long.
+The folder name must be between 1 and 32 characters long and may not contain ":" or any newline characters (\r and \n)

 Example: